coleifer/peewee/docs/peewee/playhouse.rst

            $ gcc -g -fPIC -shared closure.c -o closure.so

-    3. Create a model for your heirarchical data.
-The only requirement here is that the model have an integer primary key and a self-referential foreign key.
+    3. Create a model for your hierarchical data.
+The only requirement here is that the model has an integer primary key and a self-referential foreign key.
 Any additional fields are fine.

        .. code-block:: python